halfpintutopia/sudoku/README.md

   puzzle, then the number will be printed into the grid
 * Once there are no more numbers to enter, they user will be prompted to check the solution or exit the game

-### Enter your own puzzle

-*This option allows the user to enter their own puzzle into the grid.*<br>
-*For example if they find a newspaper sudoku puzzle, but instead of using pen and paper they would like to view the puzzle in the application.*

-* User is prompted to add 9 rows
-* A new grid with the puzzle will be printed on the screen
-* The game will proceed as from the regular game play, from choosing the row and column

 ### Solve a puzzle